 5. Take A Wasteful Break

 We say wasteful to emphasize on the nothingness of it.
 Most working professionals check their phones, read e-mails, or browse profiles on Facebook when taking a break at work.
-You need to change this
+You need to change this by doing nothing at all during your “unofficial” breaks.
+Zone out or be phased, whatever you call it, give it a try.

 Focus on the sensations around you and your breathing – just become aware of your present.
 Don’t question it or analyze it, just know what’s happening without giving a care.